RadchenkoVlada/tasks_book/README.md

 # Tasks from book "Python for everybody" by Charles R. Severance

-There are completed tasks from the book that I found and read on "coursera" on the Programming for Everybody (Getting Started with Python) course.
+There are completed tasks from the book that I found and read on "coursera" on the Programming for Everybody (Getting Started with Python) and Python data structures courses.

 Assignments were taken from chapters 1-10 inclusive.